-Figure 1: Venn diagram illustrating the integration of mouse and human

-ontologies represented by the eVOC system.
-15

-Figure 2: Screenshot of the Mouse Development ontology, visualized in

-COBrA.
-17

-Figure 3: Screenshot of the individual Theiler Stage 13 ontology,

-visualized in COBrA 18

-10

-Figure 4: Diagram illustrating the sets of genes analyzed for

-developmental brain expression bias.
-25

-Chapter 2

-Figure 1a: Illustration of genes clustering together based on correlated

-co-expression.
-UNIVERSITY of the 46

-WESTERN CAPE

-Figure 1b: Illustration of genes clustering together based on correlated

-co-expression.
-47

-Figure 1: Flow-diagram representing the categorisation of mouse genes into cancer/testis categories.
+Figure 1: Venn diagram illustrating the integration of mouse and human ontologies represented by the eVOC system.
+15 Figure 2: Screenshot of the Mouse Development ontology, visualized in COBrA.
+17 Figure 3: Screenshot of the individual Theiler Stage 13 ontology, visualized in COBrA.
+18 Figure 4: Diagram illustrating the sets of genes analyzed for developmental brain expression bias.
+25 Chapter 2 Figure 1a: Illustration of genes clustering together based on correlated co-expression.
+46 Figure 1b: Illustration of genes clustering together based on correlated co-expression.
+47 Chapter 3 Figure 1: Flow-diagram representing the categorisation of mouse genes into cancer/testis categories.
 63 Figure 2: Visualisation of the gene expression profile of 63 mouse orthologs.
 66